yuquanshan/password_strengthening/README.md

 ## PCFGModel.py

 It's used for PCFG-Markov(1-gram) based password strength estimation, see Eq.
 (1) and (2) in the [paper](http://www.cse.psu.edu/~trj1/papers/acsac13.pdf).
-It contains a class (PCFGModel) which contains the following
+It contains a class (PCFGModel) which contains the following attributes and methods:

-attributes:
 	characters	-	all possible characters which could appear in the password lowercase 	- 	all possible lowrecase characters which could appear in the password uppercase 	- 	all possible uppercase characters which could appear in the password